Fiat shares rise on fund buying on key level

-MILAN (Reuters) - Shares in Italian carmaker Fiat FIA.MI rose strongly in morning trade on Wednesday as traders cited fund inflows after the stock broke through key technical trading levels.
+MILAN, May 15 (Reuters) - Shares in Italian carmaker Fiat rose strongly in morning trade on Wednesday as traders cited fund inflows after the stock broke through key technical trading levels.

 “Yesterday the share went through important resistance levels and short covering ensued, now all the funds are coming on board,” one trader said.